slalom-saa/fit-stacks/docs/hello-world.md

     }
 }
 ```
 > There will be some references that you need to resolve.

-At this time, not all references are immediately
-> available in VS 2017.
-You may need to restart your Visual Studio instance.
+> **At this time, not all references are immediately available in VS 2017.
+You may need to restart your Visual Studio instance when you add the next section.**
 5. Initialize a new Stack and run the web host.
 ```csharp
 public static void Main(string[] args)